google-ai-edge/mediapipe/mediapipe/docs/install.md

 This will use a Docker image that will isolate mediapipe's installation from the rest of the system.

 1. [Install Docker](https://docs.docker.com/install/#supported-platforms) on
-    your host sytem
+    your host sytem.

-2. Build a docker image with tag "mediapipe"
+2. Build a docker image with tag "mediapipe".

     ```bash
     $ git clone https://github.com/google/mediapipe.git